 Simultaneous heat utilisation

-Cooling is therefore a central element of PVT technology: it improves the Electricity productionincreases the Overall efficiency and enables a Dual utilisation of solar energy - on the same roof surface.
+increases the Overall efficiency and enables a Dual utilisation of solar energy – on the same

 Typical applications:

-Combination with heat pumps (air, brine or water):
+Combination with brine heat pumps

-Connection to buffer storage tank or stratified storage tank:
+Connection to buffer storage or stratified storage

-Supplement to existing heating systems:
+Supplement to existing heating systems

 1. Electricity distribution (photovoltaic share):